Home

 Support for .Addon Emulation in ScriptX.Services

 The MeadCo ScriptX.Service Client Library implements a heirarchy of static 'classes' (or singleton object instances!) at the bottom of which is an implementation of the .Addon API (factory, factory.printing et al) in javascript.
 The implementation is necessarily imperfect.
-In particular the support for synchronous coding with the ubiquitous WaitFortSpoolingComplete() API is impossible to emulate fully in javascript (the only possible way to attempt an eumulation causes blocking in the browser via synchronous AJAX which is deeply unsatisfactory and so is not implemented).
+In particular the support for synchronous coding with the ubiquitous WaitFortSpoolingComplete() API is impossible to emulate fully in javascript thaty workls in all browsers (the only possible way to attempt an eumulation causes blocking in the browser via synchronous AJAX which is deeply unsatisfactory and so is not implemented).

 Such imperfections are smoothed by use of the MeadCoScriptXJS library which provides a layer to hide the differences betweeen .Addon and .Services and so enable a single code base.
+For example there is an implementation of the WaitFortSpoolingComplete() API which returns a Promise.
+This in turn enables the use of await MeadCo.ScriptX.WaitForSpoolingComplete(); - obviously this must be within an async block so some re-coding is required.

 Note that the MeadCoScriptXJS library does not have to be used.
 In its absense, meadco-scriptxfactory.js and its dependencies on the hierarchy implement a reasonable and usable emulation of "factory.printing" though functionality such as WaitForSpoolingComplete is not a compatible emulation.